jalvathi/AeroPython/README.md

-# Classical Aerodynamics with Python - Jal
+# Classical Aerodynamics with Python - Jal_V2

 > _Cite as_: Barba, Lorena A., and Mesnard, Olivier (2019).
 Aero Python: classical aerodynamics of potential flow using Python.
 Journal of Open Source Education, 2(15), 45, https://doi.org/10.21105/jose.00045